CompuTec/computec-docs/docs/processforce/user-guide/quality-control/ncmr-non-conforming-materials-report.md

 Non-Conforming Materials Report allows the user to add additional Reason Codes and Action plans to remedy or determine the activity associated with a failed Quality Control Test or non-conforming material.

-The NCMR transaction is created from a <!-- TODO: Add Link --> Quality Control Test.
+The NCMR transaction is created from a [Quality Control Test](../quality-control/quality-control-test/overview.md).

 :::note Path
     Quality Control → NCMR Transaction